 Again, you’ll lose all the settings after a router reset.
 So don’t do this for fun.
 You only do that when finding yourself in one of the following situations:

-- You lost the admin password to access its web interface, as mentioned above.
-A reset will restore that to the known default value.
+- If you’ve lost the admin password to access its web interface, a reset will restore that to the known default value.

-- You want to re-setup your home network from scratch or suspect that someone has hacked your router.
+- You want to set up your home network from scratch or suspect that someone has hacked your router.

 - You no longer need it (before you give it away).